No. You may visit the Embassy anytime from 9:00 a.m. to 2:00 p.m., Mondays to Fridays except holidays.

 Under the Balikbayan Program, former Filipinos are granted visa-free entry into the Philippines for a period of one (1) year, with the exception of visa-required nationals.
 The privilege is extended to the former Filipino’s spouse and children, provided they are traveling together with the former Filipino to the Philippines.

 The Embassy provides notarial services in various forms.
-The Embassy can provide an acknowledgement, wherein a consular official witnesses the signing of an instrument such as contracts, authorizations, and Special Powers of Attorney (SPA).
+The Embassy can provide an acknowledgement, wherein a consular official witnesses the signing of an instrument such as contracts, authorizations, and Special Powers of Attorney (SPA) by Filipino citizens.